chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 	- [List of all other Breaking Changes](#list-of-all-other-breaking-changes)

 <!-- /MarkdownTOC -->

+## Version 2.12.1
+The recently introduced `ogit` command has been removed since the same functionality is now available [via a plugin](https://github.com/kometenstaub/copy-publish-url) in a more efficient manner.

 ## Version 2.10
 Hotkey Helper isn't a requirement for the Plugin search anymore, but you need to upgrade to Obsidian 0.13.14+ for the Plugin Search now.